Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Evaluate the logic of the AWS managed policy and the customer managed policy.
 Resolve any policy conflicts in the permission set before deployment.
 - [ ] Do not add the new permission set to the user.
 Instead, edit the user's existing permission set to include the AWS managed policy and the customer managed policy.

 ### A company has thousands of AWS Lambda functions.
 While reviewing the Lambda functions, a security engineer discovers that sensitive information is being stored in environment variables and is viewable as plaintext in the Lambda console.
 The values of the sensitive information are only a few characters long.
-What is the MOST cost-effective.
-Way to address this security issue?
+What is the MOST cost-effective way to address this security issue?

 - [ ] Set up IAM policies from the Lambda console to hide access to the environment variables.
 - [ ] Use AWS Step Functions to store the environment variables.
 Access the environment variables at runtime.
 Use IAM permissions to restrict access to the environment variables to only the Lambda functions that require access.
 - [ ] Store the environment variables in AWS Secrets Manager, and access them at runtime.
 Use IAM permissions to restrict access to the secrets to only the Lambda functions that require access.
 - [x] Store the environment variables in AWS Systems Manager Parameter Store as secure string parameters, and access them at runtime.
 Use IAM permissions to restrict access to the parameters to only the Lambda functions that require access.

-### A security engineer is using AWS Organizations and wants to optimize SCPs.
-The security engineer needs to ensure that the SCPs conform to best practices.
-Which approach should the security engineer take to meet this requirement?

-- [x] Use AWS IAM Access Analyzer to analyze the polices.
-View the findings from policy validation checks.
-- [ ] Review AWS Trusted Advisor checks for all accounts in the organization.
-- [ ] Set up AWS Audit Manager.
-Run an assessment for all AWS Regions for all accounts.
-- [ ] Ensure that Amazon Inspector agents are installed on all Amazon EC2 instances in all accounts.

 ### A company has recently recovered from a security incident that required the restoration of Amazon EC2 instances from snapshots.
 The company uses an AWS Key Management Service (AWS KMS) customer managed key to encrypt all Amazon Elastic Block Store (Amazon EBS) snapshots.
 The company performs a gap analysis of its disaster recovery procedures and backup strategies.
 A security engineer needs to implement a solution so that the company can recover the EC2 instances if the AWS account is compromised and the EBS snapshots are deleted.
 Which solution will meet this requirement?